ThomasJayWilliams/MoeCalculator/README.md

 ## MoeCalculator

-Little CLI app, that helps to build the most effective item set in "Moe!
-Ninja Girls: game.
+Small CLI app, that helps to build the most effective item set in "Moe!
+Ninja Girls" game.
 Set your items in Data\items.json and run program.

 ### Arguments & help screen